yashdotdev13/kishan-suvidha-backend/README.md

 netAmount = grossAmount - transportCost
 ```

-Distance is calculated server-side using the Haversine formula.
+Distance is calculated server-side using the Haversine-based `DistanceService`.

+The AI consumes these backend-calculated values instead of inventing its own distances or rates.

 ---